WangzcBruce/MobileNet_pytorch/README.md

 # MobileNet_pytorch
-A implementation of mobilenet by pytorch./n
+A implementation of mobilenet by pytorch.
+#
 The mobilenet is based on a proposed novel idea of depthwise seperable convolution.